Motor Vehicle Collision Lawyers Helping Residents of West Palm Beach

-|Compensation for Car Collisions in West Palm Beach|
+Compensation for Car Collisions in West Palm Beach

 Once you establish negligence by a texting driver, you can possibly recover both economic and noneconomic damages.
-These are compensatory damages that are not intended to punish the other driver for texting while driving, but simply compensate you for your losses.
+These compensatory damages are not intended to punish the other driver for texting while driving, but compensate you for your losses.
 Economic damages are tangible damages that remain unchanged no matter who is performing an evaluation, such as medical bills, lost income, vocational rehabilitation, or household services.
 Noneconomic damages are intangible damages that can vary dramatically, depending on who is evaluating them.
 They often include pain and suffering and loss of enjoyment of activities.

 In some cases, both drivers are partially to blame.
-If, for example, you and someone else are both texting while driving and crash into each other, but you are the only one who is hurt, the other driver may ask the jury to apply the doctrine of comparative negligence.
+If, for example, you and someone else are texting while driving and crashing into each other, but you are the only one who is hurt, the other driver may ask the jury to apply the doctrine of comparative negligence.
 The jury would evaluate the total damages, but your damages would be reduced to the extent you were found to be at fault for your injuries.
 For example, if the total damages were $200,000, and you were 50% responsible, you could potentially recover up to $100,000 from the other driver.

 Explore Your Options with a West Palm Beach Attorney after a Car Accident